 - Click Delivery Creatives

-- Search for the creative's advertiser and click Continue.
-If you cannot find your advertiser, add a new advertiser.
+- Select the advertiser for the creative.
+If you didn't find your advertiser, you or someone with permission can add a new advertiser.

 - Enter a descriptive Name for your creative.

-- (Optional) Choose the density of an uploaded image for use on desktop and mobile devices that have high-density, or "retina," displays.
-If the computer or mobile device can support it, it’s a good idea to provide the highest quality image.
+- (Optional) Choose the density of an uploaded image for use on desktop and mobile devices that have high-density, or "Retina," displays.
+Provide the highest quality image the computer or mobile device can support.

 How is density different than size?